 Ch 160: Physical Principles of Chemistry

 This is a unique course to the Cooper Union.
-Taught collaboratively by the full-time faculty (and one senior adjunct faculty member), this course provides freshman engineering majors with a calculus-based course in chemistry focused on thermodynamics, phase transitions, electrochemistry and chemical kinetics.
+Taught collaboratively by the full-time faculty, this course provides freshman engineering majors with a calculus-based course in chemistry focused on thermodynamics, phase transitions, electrochemistry and chemical kinetics.
 It provides an important intellectual link between chemistry, mathematics and physics during the crucial first year of studies and ensures a strong foundation in thermodynamics for engineers.